sonykarnati8/project2/README.md

-This is a create login form using HTML,CSS
+This is a creation of login form using HTML,CSS